RunestoneInteractive/RunestoneComponents/README.rst

 2. Set up your environment on your development machine

     1. Make a virtual environment for testing and working  (I recommend pyvenv-3.4  as it is baked in to Python 3.4 and higher)
     2. To use Runestone Components, rather than following the instructions above for installing runestone simply run ``pip install -e .`` from the top level runestone directory.
 This will install all of the required prerequisites and setup the runestone install as a link to the development directory.
+Once you've done that, you can continue following the instructions in the Quick Start section from the line starting with ``mkdir myproject``.

 3. When you have some changes to share, make a Pull Request.